 We’ve all heard some credit card myths, believing a credit card myth can cost you a lot of money in fees and hurt your credit rating.

 Here are seven of the most pervasive credit card myths to watch out for:

 Myth No. 1: Writing 'See ID' on the signature line on the back of your cards will stop a credit card thief cold and absolve you of any liability if a thief uses it.

 The Reality: An unsigned credit card is invalid, technically, according to the agreements that card issuers have with retailers.
 Now, though, the customer often dipping or swiping a card without a cashier even looking at the card.

 If you do give a clerk an unsigned card or one with “See ID” written on it, the cleak is supposed to have you sign the back of the card and check the signature against your driver’s license or passport.
 This may trip up a fraudster a bit -- after all, a thief is unlikely to be able to mimic your signature on command -- but that's only if the cashier bothers to take the time to compare that signature to the one on the driver's license.

 The Logic: Years of powerful advertising from American Express have probably locked at least one of their messages in your mind: "No preset spending limit."
 So when the AmEx arrives in the mail, you can activate it and buy tickets to Maui -- or your own Gulfstream jet to take you there, right?
 After all, there's no limit on your account.

-The Reality: AmEx has changed; it no longer issues only charge cards -- the type that allow you to rack up a lot of debt, as long as you pay off the entire debt every month.
+The Reality: AmEx has changed and it no longer issues only charge cards -- the type that allow you to rack up a lot of debt, as long as you pay off the entire debt every month.
 American Express also issues credit cards, which allow you to carry a balance.